Showing posts sorted by date for query using sin. Sort by relevance Show all posts

 Walking with God by grace is truly freeing.
 Once we fully grasp God's infinite grace, we will never be the same.
 There is no longer any condemnation or rejection for our distrust, failure, or disobedience.
 Only God's complete embrace and perfect acceptance are ours in and through Christ.

 But that doesn't mean walking with God is mushy or wishy-washy.
 It is solid and has teeth.
-Because God's law clearly lays out the best way to operate - i.e. according to His design - to not live according to His clear direction (love God and neighbor) is to our harm, lose, or eventual destruction and that of others.
-It has real consequences, just like running a jet on gas instead of jet fuel has consequences.
+Because God's law clearly lays out the best way to operate - i.e. according to His design - to not live according to His clear direction (love God and neighbor) is to our harm, loss, or eventual destruction and the harm of others.
+It has real consequences, like trying to run a jet on water instead of jet fuel has consequences.
 It's not a question of judgment but of operating as God designed us to.

 Living contrary to His design-will-law matters, similar to using equipment according to the owner's manual matters.
 If the equipment doesn't operate as it was designed, it does not run properly and eventually breaks down - not to mention never reaching its maximum efficiency and potential.
 Not operating according to the manual (the "law" on how the equipment works best) always results in negative consequences i.e. equipment failure.